ansible/ansible/rst/faq.rst

 almost like cheating).

 Ansible does support gathering variables from 'facter', if installed, and Ansible templates in jinja2 in a way just like Puppet does with erb.
-Ansible in version 0.3 will have it's own facts, however, so it will not need to rely on facter, but can use it if available.
+Ansible in version 0.3 will has it's own facts, however, so it will not need to rely on facter, but can use it if available.

 vs Chef?